the-art-of-dev/swtf/README.md

 *Simple format that serves it's one and only purpose and that's creating simple task list everywhere where you can write plain text*

 > ⚠️ This project is created to meet the needs of our development team.
-Our main focus won't be on maintainig this project, so there are maybe better solutions to your problems.
+Our main focus won't be on maintainig this project.

 ## Content